kacpertopol/xournaltomp4/README.md

 - `ffmpeg`
 - `xournalpp`

-Only strokes written using a pressure sensitive stylus will be animated.
+Only strokes with varring width written using a pressure sensitive stylus will be animated.

 # usage